-In fact, they rank close to organ meats in their nutrient density and are low in carbs.
+Most shellfish are low in carbs and contain high quantities of many nutrients.
+In fact, they rank close to organ meats in their nutrient density.

 On the other hand, starchy root vegetables like potatoes and sweet potatoes are high in carbs.

-Carbs: 6 grams per cup, or 7 grams per 100 grams.
+Carbs: 6 g per cup, or 7 g per 100 g (

-Carbs: 11 grams per cup, or 9 grams per 100 grams.
+Carbs: 11 g per cup or 9 g per 100 g (

-They’re very high in vitamins C and K and contain numerous beneficial plant compounds.
+Brussels sprouts are highly nutritious vegetables that are part of the same cruciferous family as broccoli and kale.
+They are very high in vitamins C and K and contain numerous beneficial plant compounds.

-It’s high in vitamin C, vitamin K and folate.
+It’s high in vitamin C, vitamin K, and folate.

-Carbs: 5 grams per cup, and 5 grams per 100 grams.
+Carbs: 5 g per cup or 5 g per 100 g (

 Kale is a very popular vegetable among health-conscious individuals, offering numerous health benefits.

-Carbs: 7 grams per cup, or 10 grams per 100 grams.
+Carbs: 1 g per cup, or 4 g per 100 g (

-Carbs: 5 grams per cup, or 6 grams per 100 grams.
+Carbs: 5 g per cup or 6 g per 100 g (

 Cucumber is a popular vegetable with a mild flavor.
 It consists mostly of water, with a small amount of vitamin K.

-Carbs: 2 grams per half cup, or 4 grams per 100 grams.
+Carbs: 4 g per cup or 4 g per 100 g (

-Carbs: 9 grams per cup, or 6 grams per 100 grams.
+Carbs: 9 g per cup or 6 g per 100 g (

+Asparagus is a highly delicious spring vegetable.
 It’s very high in fiber, vitamin C, folate, vitamin K and carotene antioxidants.

-Calorie for calorie, they’re extremely high in many nutrients, including fiber, protein, vitamin C, vitamin K, magnesium and potassium.
+Calorie for calorie, they’re extremely high in many nutrients, including fiber, protein, vitamin C, vitamin K, magnesium, and potassium.